 If you plan well ahead, you can avoid being left with too many vacancies.
 You also won’t lose out on profit by charging low prices when there’s a huge demand for properties in your area.

-A pricing strategy should be flexible and constantly evolving.
+A short-term rental pricing strategy should be flexible and constantly evolving.
 You always have to be on the lookout for new information that can affect your nightly rate.

 What should you consider before pricing your property?

 Successfully monetizing your vacation rental property business requires having a great pricing strategy.
-But before you start putting your strategy together, you need to do your research.
+But before you start putting a plan together, first you need to do your research.

 Expenses: fixed and variable costs